Kilograms to Stones

 - Start with your weight in kilograms (kg).

-- The whole number is the stones.
-Multiply the decimal remainder by 14 to get the remaining pounds.
+- Multiply the decimal portion by 14 to get the remaining pounds.

 Real-World Examples